🇬🇧 EN

 • The income is taxed like any other service.

-• It may have implications as a rental activity, so it is advisable to define this clearly with the tax adviser.
+• It may have self-employment implications as a rental activity, so it is advisable to define this clearly with the tax adviser.

 Accounting treatment of the replacement vehicle

-Initial recognition of the vehicle in the accounts
+Recording the vehicle in the accounts

 Annual depreciation entry